Skip to main content

 The Architecture of Vulnerability

 As we move beyond a foundational understanding, we begin to dissect the specific mechanisms through which security risks manifest on a wellness platform.
 These are not abstract threats; they are concrete vulnerabilities created by the very architecture of digital health systems.
-Understanding these specific pathways is essential for any individual entrusting their to a platform.
+Understanding these specific pathways is essential for any individual entrusting their biological data to a platform.

 The risks are embedded in the code, the business models, and the intricate network of data exchange that defines the modern wellness ecosystem.
 This ecosystem, while offering unprecedented opportunities for personalized health management, also creates novel avenues for data exploitation that fall outside the patient-doctor relationship safeguarded by traditional regulations.